Paultimi20/The-Uncounted-Voice-Unpacking-Youth-Voter-Apathy-in-Nigeria-s-2019-Presidential-Poll/README.md

 ## 2. Literature Review and Context
 Voter apathy, generally defined as a lack of interest or concern about elections, is a widespread challenge in many emerging democracies.
 Several factors contribute to this phenomenon, including disillusionment with political parties, a perception that votes do not count, lack of trust in electoral institutions, and socio-economic challenges [4, 5].

-In Nigeria, the youth population (defined by the National Youth Policy as individuals aged 18-35) constitutes a significant proportion of the electorate.
-Historically, youth participation in Nigerian elections has been a mixed bag, often characterized by periods of intense mobilization alongside considerable disengagement [6].
-The period leading up to the 2019 general elections saw various campaigns aimed at encouraging youth participation.
-However, concerns about the credibility of the electoral process and the impact of vote-buying have persisted [7, 8].
+In Nigeria, the youth population, defined by the National Youth Policy as individuals aged 18–35, constitutes a significant portion of the electorate.
+Ahead of the 2019 general elections, various campaigns sought to enhance youth engagement, including civic awareness programs and advocacy for youth-friendly political participation [6].
+Despite these initiatives, concerns regarding the credibility of the electoral process and the prevalence of vote-buying persisted, creating a psychological barrier that could reduce youth intention to vote and actual participation [7].

-According to data from the Independent National Electoral Commission (INEC) prior to the 2019 elections, a substantial number of young Nigerians had registered to vote.
-As of late 2018, INEC reported that individuals aged 18-35 constituted a significant portion of registered voters.
-While exact breakdowns by age and gender for voter card possession are often granular and subject to change, general trends indicated that youth voter registration was high, yet concerns about actual turnout remained [9, 10].
-Specifically, INEC's pre-election statistics showed that approximately **51% of registered voters were between 18 and 35 years old**.
-However, precise figures for *possession* of Permanent Voter Cards (PVCs) within this demographic, broken down by gender, were not consistently and widely disseminated in detailed public reports prior to the election itself, beyond general registration numbers [11].
-The focus was often on total registration and PVC collection rates, with youth representing the largest demographic group in both categories.
+Data from the Independent National Electoral Commission (INEC) prior to the 2019 elections indicate that a substantial number of young Nigerians had registered to vote.
+By late 2018, individuals aged 18–35 accounted for a significant portion of registered voters, demonstrating high youth registration levels; however, concerns about actual turnout remained [8, 9].
+Specifically, INEC's pre-election statistics showed that **approximately 51% of registered voters were between 18 and 35 years old**, highlighting that youth represented the largest demographic group in the electorate [10,11].
+These figures shows the potential electoral influence of youth while simultaneously emphasizing the importance of addressing institutional and psychological barriers to participation.

 ## 3. Objective
 The primary objective of this study is to analyze the voter apathy amongst Nigerian youths in the context of the 2019 presidential election.